 Is Muscle More Dense Than Fat?

-You’ll notice that the person with more fats will seem larger, but will weigh less than the weight of the muscular person.
+You’ll notice that the person with more fats will seem more significant but will weigh less than the weight of the muscular person.
 This is due to the density of the Muscle.

 You look better, healthier, and more attractive when you have low body fat.
-Research shows that you are likely to live longer and will stay more beneficial when you allow your muscles to win the battle of fats vs muscles.
+Research shows that you are likely to live longer and stay more beneficial when you allow your muscles to win the battle of fats vs. muscles.

 Just remember!
 We are here to help you and now are eager to hear your thoughts and suggestions!
-Have you ever personally experienced the fat vs muscle parity, if so, share your story now!
+Have you ever personally experienced fat vs. muscle parity?
+If so, share your story now!